 Kathy Decker was born and raised in Chicago.
 Her love for movement began at age four at The Dance Academy and grew with cheerleading at Portage Park and gymnastics at Merrimac Park.
 Her true passion was for tap, and she began her teaching career as an assistant at The Dance Academy with Mary Lou Tromanhauser – officially joining the staff in 1991.
 It was from Mary Lou that she learned how to balance discipline, fun, classic techniques and creativity to make the best learning experience for all ages and levels of dance.
 After graduating from Notre Dame H.S., Kathy continued her dance training at Northeastern Illinois University where she received a dance scholarship studying with Dame Libby Komiako and Venitia Stifler.
 In 1998 she traveled with the studio to New York performing and taking master classes in the Autumn Dance Festival at Carnegie Hall.
 Her specialties are tap and combination classes for children.
 Over the years, in addition to taking continuing classes at The Dance Academy, she has taken master classes with some of the most talented dancers in the Chicagoland area such as Kirby Reed of The Kirby Reed Project and Bril Barrett and Lane Alexander of the Chicago Human Rhythm Project.

-Kylie Nieves has been dancing for 14 years at The Dance Academy.
+Kylie Nieves has been dancing for 24 years at The Dance Academy.
 Over the years, she has studied Ballet, Tap, Jazz, Hip Hop, Lyrical, Modern, and Contemporary.
 At age 8 she was in Ballet Legere’s production of “The Nutcracker”, and a few years later studied at Joel Hall Dancer’s & Center.
 When she was 13, Kylie became a Teacher’s Assistant at The Dance Academy and few years later became a substitute teacher.
 Kylie has performed at Dance Chicago and has also competed & choreographed in several dance competitions in the Chicagoland area.
 In the past Kylie has danced as an Advanced Apprentice Artist at Gallery37, which is part of After School Matters, a City of Chicago program.
 She has had the privilage of taking several Master classes with professional dancers from Columbia College, Deeply Rooted Productions and Dance Works Chicago.
 She is a graduate of Walter Payton College Prep High School and has attend Northeastern Illinois University.
 She is thrilled to be a part of The Dance Academy staff & share her love of dance with her students.
-She is currently our Senior Jazz and Lyrical competition coach.
+Kylie currently is teaching our Tiny-tots class as well as combination and mini hip-hop.
+Also she is currently one of our Jazz and Lyrical competition coach.
 She is looking forward to all of the exciting opportunities now and in the future.